 Children at risk of anaphylaxis should have their prescribed Adrenaline auto - injector device (AAIs) at school for use in an emergency.
 The Medicines, Healthcare Products Regulatory Agency (MHRA) recommends that those prescribed AAIs should carry TWO devices at all times, as some people can require more than one dose of adrenaline and the AAI device can be used wrongly or occasionally misfire.
 Depending on their level of understanding and competence, children and particularly teenagers should carry their AAI(s) on their person at all times or they should be quickly and easily accessible at all times.
 If the AAI(s) are not carried by the pupil, then they should be kept in a central place in a box marked clearly with the pupil's name but NOT locked in a cupboard or an office where access is restricted.
-It is not uncommon for schools (often primary schools) to request a pupil's AAI(s) to school each day.
+It is not uncommon for schools (often primary schools) to request a pupil's AAI(s) are left in school to avoid the situation where a pupil or their family forgets to bring the AAI(s) to school each day.
 Where this occurs, the pupil must still have access to an AAI when travelling to and from school.